 Certain conflicts of interest may arise from situations in which PIMCO does not aggregate and allocate trades among Clients and Affiliate Clients.
 Although PIMCO coordinates its trading activities with certain Investment Adviser Affiliates and Non-U.S. Advisers, for other Investment Adviser Affiliates and Non-U.S. Advisers, PIMCO and those affiliates trade separately.
 In such case, PIMCO and these advisers will generally not coordinate their trading activities or allocate opportunities to the other's clients.
 Because PIMCO manages strategies for its Clients that are similar to strategies managed by PIMCO's affiliates for Affiliate Clients, this could result in Clients of PIMCO and Affiliate Clients of Investment Adviser Affiliates and Non-U.S. Advisers competing for investment or disposition opportunities.
 In addition, PIMCO's affiliates will not have an incentive to share investment recommendations or analysis with PIMCO, in order to protect investment opportunities for Affiliate Clients.
 For example, certain PIMCO Clients are permitted to invest in the same type of commercial real estate investments as PPRE GmbH, an affiliate whose investment management operations operate autonomously from PIMCO.
-Investment opportunities available to PPRE GmbH or PPRE GmbH clients will not necessarily be made available to PIMCO or PIMCO Clients notwithstanding the fact that certain investment professionals may be dual personnel of PIMCO and PPRE GmbH.
-As a result, an Account may be disadvantaged in the competition for applicable investment or disposition opportunities.
+Investment opportunities available to PPRE GmbH or PPRE GmbH clients will not necessarily be made available to PIMCO or PIMCO Clients.
+As a result, a PIMCO Client and other investment vehicles managed or advised by PIMCO may be disadvantaged in the competition for applicable investment or disposition opportunities.

-In addition, investment opportunities that are made available to PPRE GmbH, an affiliate whose investment management operations operate autonomously from PIMCO, will not necessarily be made available to PIMCO or PIMCO Clients.
+In addition, investment opportunities that are made available to PPRE GmbH, an affiliated investment adviser whose investment management operations operate autonomously from PIMCO, will not necessarily be made available to PIMCO or PIMCO Clients.
 It will not always be clear whether a particular investment opportunity should be allocated to a PIMCO Client or to accounts managed by PPRE GmbH.
 As a result, a PIMCO Client and other investment vehicles managed or advised by PIMCO may be disadvantaged in the competition for applicable investment or disposition opportunities.